 We want to ensure that holistic, person-centred, anticipatory and effective care becomes a reality, and that people’s needs are fully understood and met through co-produced services, resulting in good outcomes.

-Assistive technology doesn’t just mean electronic equipment; it includes orthotics, prosthetics, walking and standing aids, beds, pressure relieving equipment, wheelchairs and postural and seating equipment, car and home modifications, through to more advanced electronic assistive technologies such as environmental controls, telecare products and telehealth equipment.
+Assistive technology doesn’t just mean electronic equipment; it includes orthotics, prosthetics, walking and standing aids, beds, pressure relieving equipment, wheelchairs and postural and seating equipment, car and home modifications, through to more advanced electronic assistive technologies such as environmental controls, communication aids, telecare products and digital health equipment.
 Disabled and older people and carers often require a range of these services to meet their needs.
 Assistive technologies are provided across many sectors e.g. health, care, education and housing, and for all ages.

 The AT Hub is a completely independent community-driven initiative, pulling together the energy, commitment and strength from all relevant sectors and services, to drive forward sustainable solutions that make a difference and improve disabled and older people’s lives.